A Strong and Simple Deep Learning Baseline for BCI MI Decoding: Results and discussion

-In addition to the Table~\ref{tab:ablation}, we also include in Figure~\ref{fig:embeddings} a visualization of the embeddings provided by our model with the full pipeline and the "- Everything" pipeline for Subject 2 of BNCI (the easiest to classify).
-Since we are in the cross-subject evaluation paradigm, thoses embeddings are obtained by passing the whole data of the excluded subject into EEG-SimpleConv.
+\textbf{Embeddings}: In addition to the Table~\ref{tab:ablation}, we also include in Fig.~\ref{fig:embeddings} a visualization of the embeddings provided by our model with the full pipeline and the "- Everything" pipeline for Subject 2 of BNCI (the easiest to classify).
+Since we are in the cross-subject evaluation paradigm, those embeddings are obtained by passing the whole data of the excluded subject into EEG-SimpleConv.
 We then extract the representation of this data at the end of the neural network, just before the final classification layer.
 We then project this representation into a 2D space using TSNE~\cite{ljpvd2008visualizing}.
 We can clearly see the positive impact of the training pipeline to help EEG-Simpleconv to discriminate adequately the different MI classes.

-We also provide additional embeddings visualisation for the hardest and the average to classify BNCI subject in Appendix~\ref{app:ablation_pipeline}.
+We also provide additional embeddings visualisation for the \textit{hardest} and the \textit{average} to classify BNCI subject in Appendix~\ref{app:ablation_pipeline}.